Becky139/Battleship/README.md

 The developer ran into several issues during the development of the website, with the noteworthy ones listed below, along with solutions or ideas to implement in the future.

 - Solved Bugs
-    - A bug I came across was the players error message for when placing a ship which overlaps over existing ships or dosen't fit the board was being printed when it was the computers turn to place its ships.
-I fixed it by using a for loop in the players turn of the place_ship function to print the message therefore no message would be printed if the computers ship overlapped or did not fit the board.
+    - A bug I came across was the players error message for when placing a ship which overlaps over existing ships or doesn’t fit the board was being printed when it was the computers turn to place its ships.
+I fixed it by using a for loop in the players turn of the place ship function to print the message therefore no message would be printed if the computers ship overlapped or did not fit the board.

 - Remaining Bugs
     - No bugs remaining.

 [Back to top ⇧](#)

 ## Technologies Used
 ### Main Languages Used